-C.4.1.1 CREDIT RISK RELATED TO BOND PORTFOLIOS
+C.4.1.1 CREDIT RISK RELATED TO BOND AND LOAN PORTFOLIOS

 A deterioration in the financial situation of an issuer (sovereign, public or private) can, for example, lead to its insolvency and to the partial or total loss of coupons and of the principal invested or lead to a loss in value.

+This risk also applies to loan transactions in which SI invests.
+A deterioration in the solvency position of a borrower may lead to a partial or total loss of the coupons and the nominal invested by SI.

 The financial situation of companies to which SI is exposed through its invested asset portfolio could be affected by physical and transition risks from global climate change.
 Physical risks relate to exposures to climate-related extreme events (acute) or to global trends due to climate change (chronic).
 Transition risks mainly concern carbon-intensive industry sectors or companies working with carbon-intensive industries that may have stranded assets if new regulations are not anticipated.